Nbdev tutorial

 run

-to run the code and tests in all the notebooks. -
+nbdev_test_nbsto run the code and tests in all the notebooks. -

 To preview the docs run the command

-from the root of the repo.
+make docs_servefrom the root of the repo.
 To do this you need to have jekyll / rubygems installed.
-This runs the CLI commandnbdev_build_docs
+This runs the CLI commandnbdev_build_docsfor you and allows you to preview the docs locally.
+For now I will just run thisnbdev_build_docscommand from the terminal in the root of the repo. -

 The first H1 heading in the index.ipynb file becomes a heading while the note block

-becomes the summary. -
+API Detailsbecomes the summary. -

 nbdev automatically renders a table of content (based on markdown headings).